 - i.
 Where the words "he", "him", "his", occur in the regulations, they include "she", "her", "hers". - ii.
 The academic regulations should be read as a whole for the purpose of any interpretation. - iii.
-In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Principal is final. - iv.
-In the case of any discrepancy/ambiguity/doubt arises in the above rules and regulations, the decision of the Principal shall be final. - v.
+In the case of any discrepancy/ambiguity/doubt arises in the above rules and regulations, the decision of the Principal shall be final. - iv.
 The College may change or amend any or all of the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students concerned with effect from the dates notified by the College.

 14. Academic Regulations for B.Tech.
-(Lateral Entry Scheme)

-(Applicable for students admitted from the academic year 2012-2013)
+(Lateral Entry Scheme) (Applicable for students admitted from the academic year 2013-2014)

-- A student shall register for all 150 credits and earn all the 150 credits.
+- (i) A student shall register for all 150 credits and earn all the 150 credits.
 Marks obtained in all 150 credits shall be considered for the calculation of the class. - (ii) A student who fails to earn 150 credits as indicated in the course structure within six academic years from the year of their admission shall forfeit their seat in B.Tech. programme and their admission stands cancelled. - (iii) The same attendance regulations are adopted as that of B.Tech.
 Four year degree course. - (iv) A student shall be promoted from third year to fourth year only on fulfilling the academic requirements of securing 37 credits from the following examinations. - a.
 Two regular and one supplementary examination of II year I Semester - b.
 One regular and one supplementary examination of II year II Semester - c.
 One regular examination of III year I Semester.

-Irrespective of whether the candidate appears the Semester-End examination or not as per the normal course of study and in case of getting detained for want of credits the student may make up the credits through supplementary exams of the above exams before the date of commencement of class work for IV year I Semester.
+In case of getting detained for want of credits the student may make up the credits through supplementary exams of the above exams before the date of commencement of class work for IV year I Semester. - (v) All other regulations as applicable to B.Tech. four year degree course will hold good for B.Tech.
+(Lateral Entry Scheme).

-(v) Award of B.Tech.
-Degree and Class